Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

 \subsubsection{Problem (NDN Use Case)}

-An organization has decided to adopt the NDN architecture \cite{zhang_named_2014} for some of its branches worldwide.
-NDN nodes use Faces \cite{shi_what_2021} to connect to other nodes over the internet.
-Faces are responsible for encapsulating and decapsulating NDN data over TCP or UDP, which makes the data routable over the internet.
-The organization has opted to use UDP Faces, which requires specifying the addresses of nodes in other branches to enable communication.
+A small organization has adopted the NDN architecture for several branches worldwide.
+NDN nodes use Faces \cite{shi_what_2021} to connect over the Internet by encapsulating and decapsulating NDN packets over TCP or UDP so they can traverse IP networks.
+The organization chose UDP Faces, so NDN payload is encapsulated in UDP.

-The organization aims to provide two namespaces, "DEV" and "TEST," with load balancing between the servers hosting each namespace.
-Since this is an experimental architecture, the organization does not want to expose these UDP ports to the internet.
-Additionally, the organization has a limited pool of dynamic IP addresses and no static IP addresses, complicating network configuration and maintenance.
-In this use case, we assume the existence of a multi-domain overlay of standalone proxies, which are already functional.
-These proxies have been configured to process "service" and "namespace" HTTP headers.
-For this use case, the "service" equals "NDN," and the "namespace" can be either "DEV" or "TEST."
+The organization exposes two namespaces, \texttt{DEV} and \texttt{TEST}, each served by multiple replicas.
+It needs load balancing within each namespace and, specifically, it wants identity-aware load balancing, where requests are routed to replicas based on the requester's identity as well as the name prefix.
+For example, requests for \texttt{/TEST/res1} from user X should go to server1, while the same name from user Y should go to server2.
+Prefix-based load balancing is achievable in NDN, but per-user steering is not available by default because forwarding is name-centric rather than user-centric.
+In addition, exposing UDP ports on the public Internet without protection is risky, and an effective firewall would require NDN-aware filtering.